testdouble/tdd-corner/tdd-me-plz/README.md

 3. [x] Proposals have a description
 4. [x] Proposals have contact info for the requestor
 5. [x] Proposals are visible for reference
-6. Can add request comments
+6. [x] Can add request comments
-7. Can remove proposal once they are complete
+7. Can remove proposal once they are complete - if it's your proposal

 Admin User